Are you waking up to a pillow covered with hair? Or maybe you are bored with your current hairstyle and considering a bold new look?

 Cicatricial (Scarring) Alopecia

 Cicatricial alopecia, also known as scarring alopecia, is a rare type of hair loss that results from the destruction of hair follicles and their replacement with scar tissue.
-The condition can be caused by a wide variety of conditions, such as skin diseases, burns, radiation, or infections.
+Various conditions, such as skin diseases, burns, radiation, or infections, can cause the illness.

 Causes of Alopecia